-GRADE LEVEL CLASSIFICATION Once entering the 9th grade, student grade level is classified by the number of credits earned.
-Students classified as freshmen must have passed 6.0 credits by the end of the summer term to be eligible to register at Capital City High School.
+GRADE LEVEL CLASSIFICATION

+Once entering the 9th grade, student's grade level is classified by the number of credits earned.
+Students classified as freshmen must have passed 6.0 credits by the end of the summer term to be eligible to register at Jefferson City High School.
 Below are the grade classification requirements:

-Class Prior to beginning of year
+Class Prior to beginning of year At Mid Year

-Credits necessary to be a sophomore 6
+Credits necessary to be a sophomore 6 10

-Credits necessary to be a junior 12
+Credits necessary to be a junior 13 17

-Credits necessary to be a senior 18
+Credits necessary to be a senior 21 21 and a plan to graduate (4 th year students)

-Credits necessary to Graduate 25 credits to graduate
+Credits necessary to Graduate 29

-4th-year students must have a graduation plan in place.
+\4th-year students must have a graduation plan in place.